Mahmoudthoughts/Smart-Advisor/docs/operations-and-developer-guide.md

   - `POST /portfolio/watchlist` – backend proxies to the portfolio service which, after persisting the symbol, calls `POST {INGEST_SERVICE_URL}/jobs/prices?run_sync=true`.
   - `POST /symbols/{symbol}/refresh` – refresh endpoint calls the same ingest job synchronously.
 - After ingest completes, the portfolio service recomputes snapshots and returns counts via the backend proxy.
+- Requests hitting `/portfolio/*`, `/accounts/*`, and `/symbols/*` (timeline/refresh/missed-days) must include a valid bearer token; the backend uses it to look up the current user and forwards that identity via `X-User-Id` when calling the portfolio service so data stays tenant-scoped.
 - Health proxy:
   - `GET /ingest/health` → backend calls `GET {INGEST_BASE_URL}/health` and returns `{ status: ok, upstream: ... }`, or `{ status: disabled }` if not configured.